 One of the things that, you know, I want to shout out to my black brothers about loving women realistically and not being as immaturely influenced by images of models that some of the majority culture, that there's such an issue with that.
 And I think that that's just one of the strengths of black men, but black women have to make use of that strength in the best way and not let it cause any kind of laxity about us noticing these hard statistics of what obesity finally does.
 It is, you know, emerging as a leading cause of cancer.

 CONAN: Paul, thanks very much.
 Let's see if we get one more caller in.
-This is Lea(ph), Lea with us from Jacksonville.
+This is Leah(ph), Leah with us from Jacksonville.

 Like my friends who are smaller than me, I encourage them to eat the rest of my fries.
-Or if we're ever out and they're thinking, no, (unintelligible) like, no, honey, you're 125 pounds, maybe you should get this.
+Or if we're ever out and they're thinking, no, I'll get the salad, like, no, honey, you're 125 pounds, maybe you should get this.
 My view is the bigger - not the bigger, the better.
 But if you have a little more meat on your bones, then, yeah, you're a lot more attractive.
 And the same - my vision is the same for men.

 CONAN: And do you battle that?
 Because obviously we all know it's healthier to be - lose a little bit more weight than gain a little bit more.

-CONAN: Well, Lea, good luck to you.
+CONAN: Well, Leah, good luck to you.
 Thank you very much for the call.

 CONAN: And Alice Randall, good luck in your continuing efforts.

 RANDALL: Thank you.
 I love being under 200 pounds, and I love creating an environment of transformation.
 And I think that we have a lot of science out there.
 We have a lot of facts.
 We need more creativity, and we need art.
-And we need novels to create a safe space where transformation is more plausible and that we could we look at these complex cultural issues that's just sometimes are hard to get down to simple numbers.
+And we need novels to create a safe space where transformation is more possible and that we could we look at these complex cultural issues that sometimes are hard to get down to simple numbers.

 CONAN: Alice Randall joined us from WKNO, our member station in Memphis.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.